ndless-nspire/Ndless/Ndless-SDK/emu_resources/_ReadMe.txt

-To be able to use the 'nspire_emu' TI-Nspire emulator integration with the NdlessEditor, you must first drop several resources to this directory and let the OS image install itself to a NAND image.
+To be able to use the 'nspire_emu' TI-Nspire emulator integration with the Windows NdlessEditor, or to use Linux's wrapper_nspire_emu.sh, you must first drop several resources to this directory and let the OS image install itself to a NAND image.

 1) Download the OS corresponding to your calculator model from http://tiplanet.org/forum/archives_list.php?id=OS+Nspire (v3.6)